shiyiwen/shiyiwen.github.io/resume/index.md

 #### Research Assistant, MEC, University of Houston
 _Jan.
 2015 - May 2015_

-- Developed and maintained the Course Evaluation System of University of Houston.
+- Developed and maintained the Course Evaluation System of University of Houston in ASP.NET.
 - Analysis course evaluation data by using SPSS and Visual Basic Macro, write statistical reports.
 - More Detials?
 Please visit